Infrastructure as Code for MLOps with Terraform

 terraform plan # show exactly what will change — review this like code

-terraform apply # build itterraform plan is the habit that makes IaC safe: it prints the exact diff before anything happens, so infrastructure changes get reviewed the same way code does.
-And the outputs close every loop from earlier parts — the ECR URL your CI pushes to, the role ARN you paste into the part-four workflow, and the one command that points kubectl at the new cluster so part six's manifests have somewhere to land:
+terraform apply # build itterraform plan is the habit that makes infrastructure as code safe: it prints the exact diff before anything happens, so infrastructure changes get reviewed the same way code does.
+And the outputs connect back to every earlier part.
+They give you the ECR URL your CI pushes to, the role ARN you paste into the part-four workflow, and the one command that points kubectl at the new cluster so part seven's manifests have somewhere to go:

 Outputs: